How To Make Your College Application Stand Out

 Share your awards and accolades

 A great way to demonstrate your passion for or commitment to these extracurriculars is by saving any relevant accolades related to them.
-Accolades are ways that you might have been honored or recognized for your work - like receiving an award, being made a captain on a team, or receiving a competitive scholarship or grant.
-These kinds of recognitions show colleges two things: you are hard-working, and your peers or the adults around you see and respect you for it.
+Accolades are ways that you might have been honored or recognized for your work, like receiving an award, being made a captain on a sports team, or receiving a competitive scholarship or grant.
 Be sure to write about these awards and accolades in your application and include any supplemental materials with them, such as newspaper clippings, web articles, etc.